You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Boundaries say:

-“I love you enough to take action within my control to prevent behavior that, if you were more healed, you would not want to engage in.”
+“I love you so much I am taking action within my control to stop behavior that, if you were in your healed mind, you would not want to engage in.”

 Shame and fear and a lack of self love keep people stuck in patterns that cause harm, including: